-You may hear a rambunctious 10-month-old rescue kitten bouncing off walls bug-hunting or singing cat opera in the background of my recordings, or see him running across my keyboard or even jumping on my shoulder unannounced in OHs.
-He's also adept sending gibberish emails.
+You may hear a playful 10-month-old rescue kitten bug-hunting or singing cat opera in the background of my recordings, or see him running across my keyboard or jumping on my shoulder unannounced during OHs.
 He will serve as some class examples: for e.g. can a stray cat be taught tricks or be toilet-trained?
 Stay tuned...

-Required Course Materials: Schacter 5th Canadian Edition Custom Package - Volume 1 with 6 months of Launchpad access, OR - Full Text with 24 months of Launchpad access (Psyc101 and any section of Psyc102).
-E-textbook is just fine (and cheaper); you don't need a hardcopy (save the rainforest!).
+Required Course Materials: Schacter 5th Canadian Edition Custom Package - Full Text with 24 months of Launchpad access.
+An e-textbook is just fine (and cheaper); you don't need a hardcopy (save the rainforest!).
 In addition, there may be other assigned readings, videos, blogs, etc. throughout the term (but not too many!).
 Academic papers can be found through the UBC Library.

-\rightarrow Please keep the receipt from your text purchase; you will need this receipt for creating/validating your LaunchPad account. \rightarrow If you purchase your text elsewhere, or if you have a different edition of the text, you will not be able to access Launchpad.
+- → Please keep the receipt from your text purchase; you will need this receipt for creating/validating your LaunchPad account. - → If you purchase your text elsewhere, or if you have a different edition of the text, you will not be able to access Launchpad.

 Canvas: On Canvas you'll find the course info; lecture materials; additional resources; assessment info; our Q&A forum (Piazza); your grades; and other useful materials.
-Ensure to set up your announcement alerts so you don't miss important info: Accounts → Notifications → Announcements → "Notify me right away".
+Ensure to set up your announcement alerts so you don't miss important info: Accounts \rightarrow Notifications \rightarrow Announcements \rightarrow "Notify me right away".

 Did you know you can also download the Canvas App?